PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 ## Phoenix (1997-1999)

-The story described here is based on the earliest available story document, described as "Story 3.3", given to us in 2022.
+The next iteration of the story that we will describe below is based on the earliest available story document, described as "Story 3.3", given to us in 2022.
 The Orpheus story outlined before can roughly be described as the "Story Version 1".
-That said, there was a story version 2 inbetween and we don't know anything about that.
-Perhaps it was just a transitional stage between the two without much or any additional information.
+That said, there was a story version 2 inbetween and we don't know anything about it, other than that it was a transitional stage between the two, probably without much or any additional information.
 But there is at least one difference we know of.
-In this stage the story was divided into chapters and at first there were supposed to be five.
-Thus we assume that the Story V2 can be identified with the story hinted at in the [Phoenix Pitch](), which mentions five chapters, while Story 3.3 has already six.
+In V2 the story was divided into chapters and at first there were supposed to be five.
+Thus we assume that the Story V2 can be identified with the story hinted at in the [Phoenix Pitch](https://bin.gothicarchive.org/documents/phoenix/PhoenixPitch.pdf), which mentions five chapters, while Story 3.3 has already six.

-The document is internally described as "Zusammenfassung Story-Meeting 27", that means, it is a summary of the 27th story meeting.
+The document is internally described as "Zusammenfassung Story-Meeting 27" (summary of the 27th story meeting).
 The document was created in November 21th of 1995(!) and was updated last in May 24th of 1999[*].

-[*] People keep saying that Gothic was in development for about 3 or so years, because it was 1998 that the ZenGin was started to be developed and the actual production, in a technical sense, went from 1998 to 2001 or the end of 1997, to be precise.
+[*] People keep saying that Gothic was in development for about 3 or so years, because it was 1998 that the ZenGin was started to be developed and the actual production, in a technical sense, went from 1998 (or the end of 1997, to be precise) to 2001.
 But this only refers to the stage of development under the working title *Phoenix*.
 If the whole conception phase and the *Orpheus* stage is taken into account, then the development has started as early as 1995 and in this sense Gothic was in development for at least 5 years.
 {: .subtext }

 It is a document that was updated and evolved in the course of many years.
 Earlier iterations are most likely lost (unless some dev may still have an older backup), because the document was just constantly overwritten for years.
 A version control system was not yet in use.

 We cannot say for sure whether or not the addition of a sixth chapter was accompanied by the addition of any actual story content or if - and we assume so - it was mostly a structural change.
-As seen above, we can already find all the important story arcs in the Orpheus concept (and even more - like the rebellion against the Barons which was either discarded, neglected or forgotten in later iterations); thus we do not think that there were any major changes in the story between Story V2 and Story V3.
-It seems that it was not much about what would happen, but why, about motivations, pacing and so on, because the Orpheus fragments raised many open questions in this regard.
+As seen above, we can find all the important story arcs in the Orpheus concept already (and even more - like the rebellion against the Barons which was either discarded, neglected or forgotten in later iterations); thus we do not think that there were any major changes in the story between Story V2 and Story V3.
+It seems that it was not that much about *what* would happen, but *why*.
+It was about motivations, pacing and so on.

 Story 3.3 consists of the following chapters (the English translation is from us):